School of Medicine

 Linda N. Geng, MD, PhD

-With the COVID pandemic, the puzzling and complex illness of post-acute COVID-19 syndrome (PACS) or long COVID came to light.
-Together with a multidisciplinary group of physicians and researchers, we launched a program here at Stanford to advance the care and understanding of PACS.
-Our goal is to better understand the natural history, clinical symptomatology, immunological response, risk factors, and subgroup stratification for PACS.
-We are also actively assessing management strategies that may be effective for heterogeneous PACS symptoms. -
+With the COVID pandemic, the puzzling and complex illness of Long COVID or post-acute COVID-19 syndrome (PACS) emerged.
+Together with a multidisciplinary group of physicians and researchers, we launched a program here at Stanford to advance the care and understanding of Long COVID.
+Our goal is to better understand the natural history, clinical symptomatology, immunological response, risk factors, and subtypes of Long COVID.
+We are also actively assessing treatment strategies for Long COVID and developing care pathways and tools for clinicians to help their patients with this and other related infection-associated chronic illnesses. -

 Mark Genovese